anakhanz/nzrepeaters/README.txt

 The data included with this software comes from two sources:

-The technical data is sourced form the RSM's SMART system, if this is ioncorrect please notify the owner of the licence and ask them to submit a form 10 to get it corrected (Note: if the licencee is NZART please conttact the branch not NZART itself).
-The actual data from smart is as folows:
+The technical data is sourced form the RSM's SMART system, if this is incorrect please notify the owner of the licence and ask them to submit a form 10 to get it corrected (Note: if the licencee is NZART please contact the branch not NZART itself).
+The actual data from SMART is as follows:
  * Frequency (the input frequency for repeaters is calculated)
  * Type
  * Site Name